soctoiam/soc_to_iam/README.md

 This repository contains a Proof of Concept (PoC) for an end-to-end automated Threat Intelligence pipeline.
 The system processes unstructured threat reports (text), extracts technical indicators (CPEs & MITRE ATT&CK Techniques) using local LLMs, and automatically applies mitigation rules to a simulated IT infrastructure (CSV assets).

-This repository also contains simulation to measure the MTTCA of the TIIR process vs a manual SOC.
+This repository also contains a simulation to measure the MTTCA of the TIIR process vs a manual SOC.
 The used metrics for the simulation and the python file are in the simulation folder.
+An extra simulation file was added to simulate different IAM data quality thresholds.
+Interesting results (in our opinion) are: tiir_load_mean.png, tiir_piam_mean.png, tiir_lambda_piam_mean_lines.png, tiir_worker_utilization_vs_lambda.png.

 Quick Start of the TIIR process (Reviewer Guide)